We will track here amendments to this resource that reflect changes in law and practice.

 The Modernisation Regulation gives NCAs the power to carry out inspections on behalf of NCAs of other member states (Article 22, Modernisation Regulation).
 They can also carry out other fact finding measures on behalf of other NCAs in order to establish whether there has been an infringement of Article 101 or 102.
 Any inspections or fact finding measures taken by an NCA on behalf of another are carried out under the national law of the NCA where the inspection takes place.

-In the UK for example, the OFT carries out such measures under sections 65(D) to 65(H) of the Competition Act 1998.
-These sections set out the criteria that must be met for the OFT to carry out an investigation on behalf of another NCA, and its powers when it carries out such an investigation.
-Once it has commenced an investigation on behalf of another NCA, the OFT has powers to require the production of specified information (section 65E, Competition Act), enter business premises with or without a warrant (sections 65F and G, Competition Act), and enter domestic premises with a warrant (section 65H, Competition Act).
-The OFT's powers when investigating on behalf of another NCA mirror the powers its officers have when investigating on their own account.
+In the UK for example, the CMA carries out such measures under sections 65(D) to 65(H) of the Competition Act 1998.
+These sections set out the criteria that must be met for the CMA to carry out an investigation on behalf of another NCA, and its powers when it carries out such an investigation.
+Once it has commenced an investigation on behalf of another NCA, the CMA has powers to require the production of specified information (section 65E, Competition Act), enter business premises with or without a warrant (sections 65F and G, Competition Act), and enter domestic premises with a warrant (section 65H, Competition Act).
+The CMA's powers when investigating on behalf of another NCA mirror the powers its officers have when investigating on their own account.

-The Commission may also request NCAs to assist it in carrying out an inspection under Article 20, or 21, or may ask an NCA to carry out an inspection on its behalf under Article 22(2).
+The Commission may also request NCAs to assist it in carrying out an inspection under Articles 20 or 21, or may ask an NCA to carry out an inspection on its behalf under Article 22(2).

 As when conducting inspections/investigations for NCAs, where NCAs carry out inspections on behalf of the Commission (as opposed to assisting the Commission), the inspection will be carried out according to the national procedures of the NCA that is carrying out the investigation.
 National rules on issues such as legal professional privilege will apply.